egel-lang/entanglement/bell/qm.md

 # Three arguments for 'oscillating' states

-1. Metamathical: the difference between superposition and 'oscillation' is neglible
+1. metamathical: the difference between superposition and 'oscillation' is neglible
-2. The math allows for 'oscillating' states
+2. the math allows for 'oscillating' states
-3. There's a physical model satisfying Bell's inequality
+3. there's a physical model satisfying Bell's inequality

 ----